 These are the aspects we all know about yet do not pay adequate attention to – we tend to think of those aspects so guaranteed that we often fail to take proper account of them while planning catchment and river-bank developments, flow-interventions, or while dumping materials of all sorts into them.
 These are the basin-wide factors that control the birth and flow of a river defining its characteristics, and the functions it shoulders on its journey.
 The factors and functions are unique to each river – and define the characteristic regime of a river system.
-A river is better understood as a system comprising of the tributaries that contribute to its load, the distributaries that carry part of the load, and the delta it builds as it debouches into open water.
+A river is better understood as a system comprising of the tributaries that contribute to its load; the distributaries that carry part of the load; the floodplains that alleviate its burden by functioning as a storage basin, and slowly releasing the flood water; and the delta it builds as it debouches into open water.

 But while one talks about the basin-wide factors – encompassing the catchment area from the headwaters to the base level at lake or sea – a river has also distinctive reach-wise factors of geology, geography, hydrology and hydraulics.
 People often see a river analogous to life – birth and infancy at the source, energetic youth at the steep terrain, broad and mature adult at the flat landscape, and demise at the base level.
 And since the geologic past, the river has been giving away the resources (hazardous when angry – flooding its basin) it carries – to quench thirst, to help cultivate lands, to build navigational trade networks, townships, cities and civilizations.
 No wonder – philosophy, poetry, fictions and religions are full of inspiring materials on river – with some attributing divinity to it.